tldr-pages/tldr/pages/osx/fsck.md

 # fsck

 > Check the integrity of a filesystem or repair it.
-The filesystem should be unmounted at the time the command is run. fsck is now essentially a wrapper that fsck_hfs, fsck_apfs, fsck_msdos, fsck_exfat, and fsck_udf as needed.
+The filesystem should be unmounted at the time the command is run.
+> So fsck is now essentially a wrapper that fsck_hfs, fsck_apfs, fsck_msdos, fsck_exfat, and fsck_udf as needed.

 - Check filesystem /dev/sda, reporting any damaged blocks: